lacoseismic/nshmp-haz/docs/pages/Site-Specification.md

 ### Map Regions

-GeoJSON is also used to define *nshmp-haz-v2* map regions.
+GeoJSON is also used to define *nshmp-haz* map regions.
 For example, see the file that defines a region commonly used when creating hazard and other maps for the [Los Angeles basin](../../etc/nshm/map-la-basin.geojson).

 A map region is expected as a `Polygon` `FeatureCollection`.
-Currently, *nshmp-haz-v2* only supports a `FeatureCollection` with 1 or 2 polygons.
+Currently, *nshmp-haz* only supports a `FeatureCollection` with 1 or 2 polygons.
 When a single polygon is defined, it must consist of a single, simple closed loop.
 Additional arrays that define holes in the polygon (per the GeoJSON spec) are not processed and results are undefined for self-intersecting coordinate arrays.
 This